bushblade/nvim/README.md

 - Emmett
 - Auto imports - compe should be able to do this
-- Show documentation
+- Show documentation - lspsaga?
 - spelling
 - eslint
-- css language server

 [This init.lua is super helpful](https://gist.github.com/benfrain/97f2b91087121b2d4ba0dcc4202d252f)